The center of Tokyo's cutting-edge culture

 Outside the world's second-busiest train station, this crossing sees an estimated 1,000-2,500 people pass by every two-minute light change.
 An exercise in organized chaos, it's truly a sight to behold.
 For a nice view of the action, grab a drink in the Starbucks in the QFRONT building and head to the second floor.

 Tokyo's most famous dog

 When leaving the station from the Hachiko exit, you'll pass the statue of the dog after which the exit is named.
-This small public square is commonly used as a meeting place and is watched by a memorial of the Akita-ken dog Hachiko whose story of loyalty and love for his owner became a famous contemporary folktale after he waited 12 years for his late master to return to their usual meeting spot.
+This small public square is commonly used as a meeting place and is watched by a memorial of the Akita-ken dog Hachiko whose story of loyalty and love for his owner became a famous contemporary folktale after he waited around 10 years for his late master to return to their usual meeting spot.

 When it comes to megastores, they don't get much more mega than the skyscrapers that tower over Shibuya's busy walkways.
 Home to a vast selection of different retail outlets, the one thing unifying Shibuya's many stories of varying stores is their mind-boggling size.

 From iconic fashion outlets like Shibuya 109 and Uniqlo to oversized lifestyle stores like Don Quijote, Tokyu Hands, and Muji, if you want to shop for all of Japan's latest and greatest, this is the place to do it.

 Tower Records eye-catching red and yellow flagship store is also an excellent stop for music-lovers eager to discover Japan's current hits.